 Are You an NCAA Athlete Considering a Sponsorship Opportunity?

 If you're an athlete and are considering a sponsorship, you need to speak with an experienced sports attorney as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.
 Our firm is devoted to the very specific practice of sports law and has represented student-athletes from all corners of the United States.
 Our NCAA lawyer is a dedicated advocate for athletes and works diligently to protect your athletic career and education.
 Don't hesitate.
 Contact us today.